Changes to the way you order repeat prescriptions in Wirral

 In this section

 Please note these changes are in relation to the ordering process only - pharmacies are still able to collect prescriptions from GP practices; receive prescriptions electronically and deliver medications and other items to your home.
+Please speak to your pharmacy directly about the services they provide.

 A repeat prescription allows you to get your regular medication without having to see a doctor each time.